A terrorist organisation is an organisation that:

 - directly praises the doing of a terrorist act, where there is a substantial risk that this praise might lead someone to engage in a terrorist act.

 The government can list an organisation for three years.
-The Attorney-General may also add or remove the name of an alias to a listed terrorist organisation.
-The Attorney‑General's decision to list an organisation as a terrorist organisation or add or remove the name of an alias is publicly reviewed by the Parliamentary Joint Committee on Intelligence and Security.
+The Minister for Home Affairs may also add or remove the name of an alias to a listed terrorist organisation.
+The Minister for Home Affairs' decision to list an organisation as a terrorist organisation or add or remove the name of an alias is publicly reviewed by the Parliamentary Joint Committee on Intelligence and Security.

 You will find listed terrorist organisations on the Australian National Security website.